intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 Indeed, an imperfect specification is natural, largely because it is more important to proceed to implementation and deployment than it is to perfect a specification.
-A protocol, like any complex system, benefits greatly from experience in deployment.
+A protocol, like any complex system, benefits greatly from experience with its use.
 A deployed protocol is immeasurably more useful than a perfect protocol.

 As {{?SUCCESS=RFC5218}} demonstrates, success or failure of a protocol depends far more on factors like usefulness than on on technical excellence.
 Postel's